aileot/vim-SandJoin/README.md

 Try missing 'J' especially for '\' in Vimscript and Shellscript

-Remove leading tabs and white spaces on 'gJ'
+Ignore leading tabs and white spaces on 'gJ'

 ## Installation